 Nursing Students

-This page is for nursing resources and research guides housed in Dr. Charles F. Grabske Library on the Graceland University Independence campus.
+This page is for nursing resources and research guides housed in the Dr. Charles F. Grabske Library on the Graceland University Independence campus.
 The library is Monday through Friday from 8 a.m. to 5 p.m.

 The Grabske Library is named after Graceland graduate Dr. Charles F. Grabske, Sr., who served on Graceland’s board of trustees from 1932-1951.
 The library was previously located at the Columbia Independence Regional Health Center.